Feb 24, 2025

 • Cut costs.
 Slash customer acquisition and operating costs by creating convenient web tools that are easy to discover and use.
 Yes, it comes at the price of web portal development and maintenance.
 But the long-term savings hugely overweigh this cost.

 • Scale your operations.
-Effortlessly scale your operations to new target groups, services, geo and niches by expanding your web portal.
+Effortlessly scale your operations to new target groups, services, geo, and niches by expanding your web presence.

 benefits of web portals

-We’ve already mentioned that there are many different types of web portals depending on their purpose, scale and audiences they target.
-We will name only a few major categories to give you an idea of how portals solve various business and customer needs in different industries.
+You already know that there are many different types of web portals depending on their purpose, scale, and audiences they serve.
+Depending on the category and industry, they solve various business and customer needs.
 You probably already use some of them regularly.

 eCommerce portal

-This is a broad category. eCommerce portals include a range of web systems for B2B and B2B operations, such as vendor portals, client, and customer portals.
+This is a broad category. eCommerce portals include a range of web systems for B2B and B2B workflows, targeting vendors, client, and customers.
 They usually include a set of eCommerce features such as product and service pages, ordering, tracking, shipping, payment, order analytics, etc. and work as an integral part of the eCommerce process.

 Example: B2B vendor portal for Deichmann.